hobbeskocha/sql-for-sakila/README.md

 These insights highlight the geographic differences in customer behavior and market importance between the two stores, which can inform targeted business strategies by location.

 ## Recommendations

+With the wealth of findings uncovered, we can offer the following recommendations to Sakila for each defined business area.

+**Revenue & Popularity**:

+_Focus on PG-13 and NC-17 Movies_: Since PG-13 and NC-17 movies generate the highest overall revenue, Sakila should prioritize marketing and inventory stocking for these categories.
+The following strategies can be employed to capitalize on their profitability:
+- **Exclusive Collections**: Create curated collections of popular PG-13 and NC-17 films (e.g., "Top-Grossing PG-13 Hits" or "NC-17 Cult Classics") to attract more customers and highlight these high-revenue categories.
+- **Stock Optimization**: Ensure adequate inventory for PG-13 and NC-17 films to meet demand, particularly for new releases or popular titles.

+_Capitalize on High-Revenue, Low-Volume Genres_: Categories like Sci-Fi and Drama, while not the most popular, generate significant revenue.
+To enhance profitability from these genres, Sakila can adopt the following strategies:
+- **Targeted Discounts**: Offer special discounts or promotional pricing on Sci-Fi and Drama films, particularly for high-revenue titles.
+Promotions such as "Sci-Fi Sundays" or "Drama Discounts" could incentivize customers to explore these less-rented but profitable categories.
+- **Loyalty Program Perks**: Introduce exclusive perks within the loyalty program for renting Sci-Fi and Drama films.
+For example, double reward points or bonus credits for customers who rent multiple films in these genres would encourage more frequent rentals.

+**Lateness**:

+_Timely Returns_: Given the discrepancy in the average days late based on film length, Sakila should introduce a timely-return incentive program to encourage customers to return films on time, especially for shorter films.
+This could include:
+- **Point System or Rental Credit**: Customers earn points or credits for each timely return, which can be redeemed for discounts on future rentals.
+This system would motivate customers to return films promptly, reducing late returns and easing inventory bottlenecks.
+- **Bonus for Shorter Films**: Offer additional points or credits for returning shorter films on time, as these are often returned later than expected.
+This targeted incentive would help mitigate the issue of shorter films being held longer than necessary.

+**Customer & Store**:

+Inventory Optimization Between Stores: Store 1 has a larger customer base but struggles with inventory shortages, while Store 2 holds more inventory but has fewer rentals.
+To optimize resources, a more dynamic inventory-sharing system should be implemented to redistribute films between stores based on demand.
+This could reduce stockouts in Store 1 and boost utilization of Store 2’s surplus inventory.

+Engage and Retain Loyal Customers at Store 2: Store 2’s smaller yet highly loyal customer base represents an opportunity for deeper engagement.
+Implement loyalty programs or exclusive offers for "super loyal" customers to retain and expand their rental activity, which could help Store 2 close the gap with Store 1 in terms of overall rental volume.

+Tailor Marketing by Region:
+- China and India are critical markets for both stores, so maintaining a steady supply of popular films and targeted promotions in these countries is essential.
+- The United States is a key market for both stores and should be treated as equally important in marketing and inventory strategies
+- Mexico’s importance to Store 2 indicates an opportunity to launch targeted campaigns and regional incentives that cater to Mexican customers’ preferences, further increasing Store 2’s rental volume.